-Once shareholders have approved through a special resolution the change in company structure, you must inform ASIC of the changes.
+Once shareholders have approved the change in company structure, you must inform ASIC of the changes.
 You will require two forms to notify ASIC:

 Internal Changes Once You’re a Public Company

-Once you’ve changed your company structure, you’ll be required to comply with greater levels of regulation under the Corporations Act as you’re now able to sell shares to the public.
-As mentioned above, this is largely an attempt to protect the public, and the market, from unscrupulous business people who aim to exploit the average investor’s comparative lack of experience.
-Below, we’ve set out some examples highlighting the difference in requirements between a proprietary limited company and unlisted public company.
+Once you’ve changed your company structure, you’ll be required to comply with greater levels of regulation under the Corporations Act.
+This largely attempts to protect the public from unscrupulous business people who aim to exploit the average investor’s lack of experience.
+Below are some examples of the different requirements for a proprietary limited company in comparison to an unlisted public company.

-If you’re changing from a proprietary limited company to an unlisted public company, the requirements for minimum officeholders will increase from at least one director (who must ordinarily reside in Australia) to three directors (two of whom must ordinarily reside in Australia).
+If you’re changing from a proprietary limited company to an unlisted public company, the requirements for minimum officeholders will change.
+The minimum amount of officeholders will increase from at least one Australian residing director to three directors (two of whom must reside in Australia).

 Unlisted public companies are still required to maintain a share register.
 However, unlike proprietary limited companies, you are not required to inform ASIC every time there is a change in members.
-Your members must be able to inspect the share register.
+Furthermore, your members must be able to inspect the share register.